-Larry Glazer is a Co-Founder and Managing Partner with Mayflower Advisors, a full service financial consulting and wealth management firm headquartered in Boston.
-Larry has been recognized by Worth Magazine as one of the Top 250 Wealth Advisors in the nation, received a five star award from Boston Magazine and was selected by UPromise as their national financial expert of 529 Plans for College Savings.
-Larry is a graduate of Duke University and has obtained the Accredited Asset Management Specialist (AAMS) designation and holds Series 7, 63, and 65 security registrations.
+Larry Glazer is a Co-Founder and Managing Partner of Mayflower Advisors, a full service financial consulting and wealth management firm headquartered in Boston.
+Larry has been recognized by Worth Magazine as one of the Top 250 Wealth Advisors in the nation, received a five star award from Boston Magazine and was selected by UPromise as its national financial expert on 529 Plans for College Savings.
+Larry is a graduate of Duke University and has obtained the Accredited Asset Management Specialist (AAMS) designation, as well as Series 7, 63, and 65 security registrations.
 Parenthood was the catalyst for Larry to become a leader in the financial literacy movement.
-As the Chairman of the Board, Larry educates families, teachers and students how to navigate the increasingly complex financial landscape.
+As the Chairman of the Board, Larry educates families, teachers and students on how to navigate today’s increasingly complex financial landscape.

 Matthew Paradise, President

 Matt Paradise is Community Outreach Team Leader and Trainer at American Consumer Credit Counseling (ACCC) in Auburndale, MA.
 Matt works with the Education and Development team to recruit and train workshop coordinators and volunteers to host workshops and financial counseling across New England.
 With more than fifteen years of experience in the field of financial literacy, Matt brings a wealth of insight and energy to education for all ages.
 He has co-authored various financial education resources, including “The Consumer Financial Emergency Survival Kit” with the Federal Reserve Bank and “The High Cost Guide” with the FDIC.